 They’re the most touristy parts of the city but if it’s your first time in Prague, then it’s best to stay in the Old Town, New Town, or Lesser Town (collectively known as Prague 1).
 Staying in these areas will put you closest to the city’s top tourist attractions.

 Listed below are some of the most convenient areas to stay in Prague, along with a color-coded map to help you understand where each of these areas are.
-Click on the link for an interactive version of the map.
+Click on the link for a live version of the map.
 (Please note that marked areas are approximations only)

 RED – Stare Mesto (Old Town)

 BLUE – Nove Mesto (New Town)